 Before running the tool we need to import the SSL certificate to the browser.
 If we don’t do that it will show unsecured connection because we’ve generated a custom SSL certificate and we are on the localhost.
 To import it on Mozilla Firefox go to

+If you configure a registered domain with Modlishka then you don’t need to import custom SSL certificate you will get a genuine SSL certificate.
 Now we are free to start the Modlishka server.
 Load the default config file if you didn’t set your own.
 Use the command-